kubernetes-sigs/node-feature-discovery/docs/deployment/kustomize.md

 ### Topologyupdater

-In order to deploy just nfd-topology-updater (without nfd-master and nfd-worker) use the `topologyupdater` overlay:
+To deploy just nfd-topology-updater (without nfd-master and nfd-worker) use the `topologyupdater` overlay:

 ```bash